adobe/swinch/README.md

 <img src="./img/winch.jpeg" width="400"/>

-Manage your Spinnaker pipelines with Kubernetes manifest and objects.
 Swinch is a CLI tool that aims at functionality similar to kubectl and helm, but for Spinnaker.

-Our goal is to make using Spinnaker friendly for users already familiar with the Kubernetes way of deploying by provide the same language and format used for managing Kubernetes asset, but for Spinnaker.
+Our goal is to make using Spinnaker friendly for users already familiar with the Kubernetes way of deploying by provide the same language and format used for managing Kubernetes asset.
-Create, delete, edit and manage your Spinnaker CD pipelines reliably, programmatically and sourced controlled, from Helm like templated charts, with built in support for dry-run, diff and validation.
+Manage your Spinnaker pipelines with Kubernetes manifest and object, programmatically and sourced controlled, from templated Charts, with built in support for dry-run and validation.

 **Swinch is at an alpha stage and under active development**